meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Until the working set size matches that of the L1d, the access times are virtually unchanged at 3 cycles, but exceeding the L1d and hitting the L2 increases this by no more than a single cycle.
-More strikingly, exceeding the L2 has similarly limited effect: the access time plateaus not much above 6 cycles---about 3% of the maximum we saw for random reads.
+More strikingly, exceeding the L2 has similarly limited effect: the average access time plateaus not much above 6 cycles---about 3% of the maximum we saw for random reads.

 <!-- Here's a table with the numerical results again: -->